 • "What is Harm Reduction?" is the introductory group session where various examples and basic tenets of harm reduction are discussed.
 Often in this initial group, as the concepts and philosophy behind harm reduction are explained, clients start to relax.
-They realize

-- they're not going to be judged or shamed in any way.
-They're often relieved that they don't have to identify themselves as an addict or alcoholic. - "Using a Decisional Balance" is an exercise where clients look at their goals for use and identify the pros and cons of making a change in the way they use.
+They realize they're not going to be judged or shamed in any way.
+They're often relieved that they don't have to identify themselves as an addict or alcoholic.

+• "Using a Decisional Balance" is an exercise where clients look at their goals for use and identify the pros and cons of making a change in the way they use.
 They also look at the pros and cons of not changing.
-Oftentimes, what is uncovered are feelings and reasons for misuse that may surprise or enlighten participants. - "Drug, Set, Setting" is an exercise where participants look at the interaction of the drug itself, their mindset when using and the settings in which they use.
-This helps participant identify and explore the situations in which mis-use or over-use might occur - "Urge Surfing and Mindfulness" is an exercise where clients learn how to use mindfulness to navigate the feelings that arise during cravings.
-This may include using mindfulness to help lower anxiety - In "Goal Setting; Short Term and Long Term" we discuss short-term goals.
+Oftentimes, what is uncovered are feelings and reasons for misuse that may surprise or enlighten participants.

+• "Drug, Set, Setting" is an exercise where participants look at the interaction of the drug itself, their mindset when using and the settings in which they use.
+This helps participants identify and explore the situations in which mis-use or over-use might occur

+• "Urge Surfing and Mindfulness" is an exercise where clients learn how to use mindfulness to navigate the feelings that arise during cravings.
+This may include using mindfulness to help lower anxiety

+• In "Goal Setting; Short Term and Long Term" we discuss short-term goals.
 I use the tenets of Motivational Interviewing to help the client identify what benefits they want to maintain from their use and how they want it to look for the next week.
-We also keep in mind the longer term goal they might have. - In "How to Identify and Pay Attention to Feelings," there is a discussion of the various feelings that arise in the weeks, days ,and hours before a drinking or using session.
-Oftentimes people who misuse are unaware of the feelings that can cause over-use.
+We also keep in mind the longer term goal they might have.

+• In "How to Identify and Pay Attention to Feelings," there is a discussion of the various feelings that arise in the weeks, days and hours before a drinking or drug-using session.
+Often, people who misuse are unaware of the feelings that can cause over-use.

 Group meetings always open and close with a familiar practice.
-At the beginning of each group meeting the following takes place:
+At the beginning of each group meeting, the following takes place:

-- Clients check in, identifying two prominent feelings that occurred during the previous week.
-This is done in an attempt to help participants better identify their feelings and learn to spot any patterns where the experience of certain feelings leads to increased or decreased use. - Participants re-state the two goals they had set for themselves the previous week and discuss their progress toward those goals.
+• Clients check in, identifying two prominent feelings that occurred during the previous week.
+This is done in an attempt to help participants better identify their feelings and learn to spot any patterns where the experience of certain feelings leads to increased or decreased use.

+• Participants re-state the two goals they had set for themselves the previous week and discuss their progress toward those goals.
 Whether they achieved their goals is not the focus.
 Rather, the focus is on the process of working toward them.
 Often, people will say that substance misuse takes them by surprise.
 However, it's actually a choice that an individual makes.
 If there's a way to slow down the process and take a moment to stop and think about whether or not they want that drink or hit, they will see that they make a decision.